lorenzofattori/robovac30c_homeassistant/README.md

-After few hours wasted on google with various information, I get it working, hopefully I can save you some time.
+After few hours wasted on google with various information, I got it working, hopefully I can save you some time.
 The original Eufy plugin is not working, you need a custom plugin, the one from mitchellrj seems to work.
 Also, it seems the 30c has a different API connection so the acces_token is not available via curl anymore, but this old apk of the app shows it! no need to sniff or install other stuff.